Tyre Nichols' mother says Memphis officers 'brought shame' to their families and the Black community

 "When my husband and I got to the hospital and I saw my son, he was already gone.
 They had beat him to a pulp," Wells said.

-Wells described Nichols as a "beautiful soul" who "touched a lot of people."
+Nichols' mother described her son as a "beautiful soul" who "touched a lot of people."

 "I always joke -- because he'll come in the house and he'll come in and say 'hello parents' -- and I'll never hear that again," she said.
 "I'll never cook for my son again.
 I'll never get a hug from my son again.
 I won't get anything from my son again, just because some officers decided they wanted to do harm to my son."